Lamden/webgui/README.md

 # webgui
-Web GUI for Cilantro and Seneca
+Web GUI for AnarchyNet

+IN DEVELOPMENT